FuelLabs/sway/docs/src/c03/variables.md

 1. Its value is `5`.
 1. Its type is `u64`, a 64-bit unsigned integer.

 Wait, what? `u64`?
-What's that crypic syntax about?
+What's that cryptic syntax about?
 See the section [Types](./Types.md) for more details on that.
 For now, just know that is the default numeric type.

 We can also make a mutable variable.
 Let's take a look:
 ```